LADY IN THE PEW

 He turned his face away then, shoulders sagging under a weight Keith could almost see.
 “But it didn’t.
 Not one bit.
 And I told myself it was the church she was saving, not me.
 That it was holy work.
 But between you and me—” His voice faltered, rasping at the edges.
 “I knew better.
 Always did.”

 “Not long after, she passed away,” the pastor said.
 His voice didn’t crack—it hollowed.
 “You’d think I was relieved.
 I wasn’t.
 Relief never came.
-What came was guilt.
-Not the ordinary kind you can make peace with, the kind you can apologize for, work off like a debt.
-This was different.
+What came was guilt—My guilt has overwhelmed me like a burden too heavy to bear.
+Psalms 38:4.
+Not the ordinary kind you can make peace with, the kind you can apologize for, work off like a debt or even pray off.
 This was the kind that’s carved into you.
 Permanent.
 A brand on the inside of the skin.
 The worst kind, because there’s no fixing it.
 She was gone, and I couldn’t make it right.
 Ever.”

 He rubbed at his temples with thick fingers, his nails digging in as if he wanted to press the memory back inside his skull.
 “I’d stand up there in the pulpit, preaching my sermons, and it would hit me—like something slamming into my chest.
 The guilt, heavier than the Bible in my hand, heavier than the roof above me.
 And one Sunday, it got so heavy I had to look down.
 Couldn’t help it.
 My eyes dropped to the front pew.”